lstebner/glakas/docs/architecture.md

 - get_surrounding_cells: gets all cells around a specified cell
 - get_cells_of_type: gets all cells of a specified type
 - update: updates a map, called by World#update_world
+- can_player_move_to: check if the player can move to a certain cell
+- move_player: move the player to a new cell

 # Player